lwhitelock/HuduAPI/README.md

+Version 1.13
+Rate Limiting and Version Check
+This update adds in handling for Hudu's API rate limiting.
+It also adds support for the new AppInfo endpoint and will check your version when both BaseURL and API key have been set.
+It also fixes the Get-HuduCard command.

 This is an unofficial powershell module to allow access to the Hudu API.
 I am not associated with Hudu other than as a customer.

 The main change is you now need to provide fields to an asset as: